micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 - **Observability:** Logging, feedback capture, and instrumentation.
 - **Deployment:** Streamlit-based app, Docker support, and cloud hosting options.
 - **Documentation:** Limitations, usage guides, walkthroughs, and safety considerations.

-This is an AI-powered Streamlit web app that allows users to compare the content of two scientific publications, available in a sample Ready Tensor dataset, side-by-side using natural language queries.
-Powered by LangChain, LangGraph, and OpenAI APIs, it automates the extraction of key attributes such as tools, datasets, evaluation methods, and results from publications.
-The system supports visual flowchart generation with Mermaid and Graphviz, handles publication profiling, trend aggregation, fact-checking, and contextual enrichment via external search tools.
-It follows secure development practices using .env for API keys, includes modular design for testability, and provides Mermaid and Graphviz diagrams for transparent orchestration logic.

-This project is part of the Agentic AI Developer Certification Program, demonstrating the use of agent-based workflows for real-world tasks such as document comparison, summarization, fact-checking and enrichment to be used by Ready Tensor Users, Developers/Engineers and Enterprises/Institutions.

 This project demonstrates how to enhance a multi-agent system with robustness, safety, and deployment features, reflecting a full lifecycle from ideation to production.